 - Keep a diary or journal to document how you’re feeling.
 Noticing how certain emotions, such as stress and anxiety, affect your urge to pull can help you to understand your triggers.

-Find a counsellor or therapist dealing with Trichotillomania
+Find a therapist dealing with trichotillomania

 All therapists are verified professionals.